PayPal cutting jobs as part of major reorganization

 Sexton's LinkedIn page now says, "NO JOB OFFERS PLEASE.
 Currently having the time of my life at PayPal."

-(Reporting ny Alistair Barr; Editing by John Wallace, Bernard Orr and Lisa Shumaker)
+(Reporting by Alistair Barr; Editing by John Wallace, Bernard Orr and Lisa Shumaker)